LucasReinaldo/react-typescript-eslint-prettier-boilerplate/README.md

 The project was initialised using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).

+## 🤔 Benefits of using Prettier and ESLint

+If you have set up Prettier, you can configure it to format your file on saving it.
+That way, you never need to worry about your code formatting anymore.
+Since Prettier is highly opinionated, you can do only minor configurations.

 ## 🚀 Technologies

 The project was mainly developed with the following technologies: